atlas-brown/slowpoke/INSTRUCTIONS.md

 > For this step, we recommend using `screen` or `tmux` to avoid accidental disconnect.

 **(§5.1, Fig.8) Across four real-world benchmarks**
 The key results of Slowpoke's accuracy are shown Fig.8, across several real-world applications.
 The results reported in the paper take 5 repetitions over 3 central points, to mitigate noise from the applications.
 To accelerate the artifact evaluation, we only run the experiment once, which should complete in about 2.5 hours.
-After you `cd ~/slowpoke`:
+If you have stopped the cluster in the previous step, restart it and `ssh` into it. **On the cluster control node**, first `cd ~/slowpoke`, then:

 ```console
 $ # Recommend doing the following command in screen or tmux